Baba Nazar (book): Synopsis

 The book formed from 36 hours conversation of Hossein Beyzayi with Mohammad Hassan Nazarenejad in 1996 which is recorded in video form and the fate of those films is unknown.
 But the words and sentences of the interviews have become text after recording.
 Overall, this book is a memoir of Mohammad Hassan Nazarenejad in Iranian Revolution time and Iran–Iraq War time.

 In the beginning, The narrator talks about his campaign activities against the Pahlavi dynasty before the revolution.
 Then he goes to Iran–Iraq War.
 He describes the war operations with great detail.
-He says of all the his moments in the war and depicts hopes and frustrations, fears and immunities, anxieties and reliefs.
+He talks about all his moments in the war and depicts hopes and frustrations, fears and immunities, anxieties and reliefs.

 This book has been compiled in eighteen chapters.
 The last part of the book is devoted to photographs and documents.
 The book is the result of dozens of hours of oral history narration by Mohammad Hassan Nazarenejad dictated to Hossein Beyzayi.
 Beside the oral history, the book also contains autobiography by the narrator.